alttch/bma-info/roboplc/flashing.rst

 * **build.target** the remote target architecture.
 If not specified, the host architecture is tried to be detected automatically, using RoboPLC Manager API

+* **build.env** additional environment variables for the build process.
+E.g. if certain crates are imported from local folders, specify `DOCKER_OPTS` to mount the folder into the container as: `DOCKER_OPTS = "-v /some/folder:/some/folder"`

 .. warning::